Indian Key

+Indian Key is an island in the upper Florida Keys off the Hawk Channel passage, in Monroe County, Florida, which was previously part of Miami-Dade County, Florida.
+In the 19th century, it was an unincorporated community, which later became an uninhabited ghost town.
+It is currently part of the Florida State Park system, located just a few hundred yards southeast of U.S. 1.
+It is frequently visited by tourists and is the subject of an archaeological project to uncover the historic building foundations.

+The park was listed on the National Register of Historic Places in 1972.

 Early history

 In 1733, 19 ships of the Spanish treasure fleet were wrecked on the nearby Florida Reef off of Hawk Channel by a hurricane; some of the survivors camped on Indian Key until they were rescued.
 Beginning in the 18th century, Bahamians and Cubans used Indian Key as a base for fishing, turtling, logging, and wrecking.
 Crews might stay on the island for months at a time, but there were no permanent settlers.